 Top tips for researchers

-BAME Research Advisory Group members outline what they expect from researchers who are attending BRAG meetings for advice
+Black Asian and Minority Ethnic Research Advisory Group (BRAG) members outline what they expect from researchers who are attending BRAG meetings for advice

 Present Information about the research clearly and visually.
 Use a maximum of five slides

 Be clear about why you are coming to the group.
 What expertise and input are you looking for?
-Specify any constraints?
+Specify any constraints you have.

-Include information about how your research/topic area is relevant to people from BAMER groups and those from lower socio-economic backgrounds.
-How does the issue affect different communities?
+Include information about how your research/topic area is relevant to people from Black, Asian and Minority Ethnic communities.
 What is known already, and what is not known?

-Consider what research has been already done in BAMER countries or other places.
+Consider what research has been already done in other countries or other places.
 How might such research inform your approach?

 Be aware of the role that language and interpretation can play in people’s experiences of health care and research